Gervig/Item-Booking/README.md

 | api/items/{itemId}/students/{studentId} | PUT    | Assign an item to a student |
 | api/items/populate                      | POST   | Populate the database       |

+# Theoretical questions
+* **3.3.3**: Why is PUT used for assigning an item to a student instead of POST?
+  - PUT is an update, whereas POST is the same as creating something new.
+Since we just want to assign an item to a student and not create a completely new student, we use PUT.

 # Security Endpoint Table

 | Endpoints                         | Method | Secured      | Description                     |